-This section of the site provides critiques studies about which YBOP and others have reservations.
+This section of the site provides critiques of studies and commentaries about which YBOP and others have serious reservations.
 In some, the methodology raises concerns.
 In others, the conclusions appear inadequately supported.
-In others, the title or terminology used is misleading given the actual study results.
+And, in others, the title or terminology used is misleading given the actual study results.
 Some grossly misrepresent the real findings.
-For most papers, clicking on a study title takes you directly to an analysis of it.
-In the analysis you will find links to the original papers.
-In addition to critiques of studies, a few selected propaganda pieces are debunked.
-(If you are looking for studies relevant to Internet porn use visit this page.)
+Others cherry-pick studies and misrepresent the studies they do cite.
+Clicking on the name of study takes you directly to an analysis of it.
+In the analysis you will find links to the original paper.
+In addition to critiques of studies, selected propaganda pieces are debunked.
+(If you are looking for studies relevant to porn use visit this page.)

 - “People Recognize Porn-Science Propaganda When They See It” by Jacob Hess – An overview of tactics employed by “astroturfers” who deny the possible negative effects of porn use.

 - Gary Wilson – “Porn Research: Fact or Fiction?” – Wilson exposes the truth behind 5 studies propagandists cite (all listed below) to support their claims that porn addiction doesn’t exist or that porn use is largely beneficial.